Brainbow: Drosophila

 The complexity of the Drosophila brain, consisting of about 100,000 neurons, makes it an excellent candidate for implementing neurophysiology and neuroscience techniques like Brainbow.
 In fact, Stefanie Hampel et al. (2011) combined Brainbow in conjunction with genetic targeting tools to identify individual neurons within the Drosophila brain and various neuronal lineages.
 One of the genetic targeting tools was a GAL4/UAS binary expression system that controls the expression of UAS-Brainbow and targets the expression to small groups of neurons.
-Utilizing ‘Flip Out’ methods increased the cellular resolution of the reporter construct.
+Utilizing 'Flip Out' methods increased the cellular resolution of the reporter construct.
 The expression of fluorescent proteins, as with the original Brainbow, depended on Cre recombination corresponding with matched lox sites.
 Hampel et al. (2011) also developed their own variation of Brainbow (dBrainbow), based on antibody labeling of epitopes rather than endogenous fluorescence.
 Two copies of their construct yield six bright, separable colors.
 This, along with simplifications in color assignment, enabled them to observe the trajectories of each neuron over long distances.
 Specifically, they traced motor neurons from the antennal lobe to neuromuscular junctions, allowing them to identify the specific muscle targets of individual neurons.

 Ultimately, this technique provides the ability to efficaciously map the neuronal circuitry in Drosophila so that researchers are able to uncover more information about the brain structure of this invertebrate and how it relates to its ensuing behavior.

+Zebrafish

+Zebrafish (Danio rerio) is a vertebrate model in which neurodevelopment can be easily studied because the embryos are transparent and develop externally.
+Zebrabow was based on the original Brainbow to study the nervous system and has been modified to study other tissues in zebrafish as well.

 Limitations

 As with any neuroimaging technique, Brainbow has a number of limitations that stem from the methods required to perform it.
-For example, the process of breeding at least two strains of transgenic animals from embryonic stem cells is both time consuming and complex.
+For example, the process of breeding at least two strains of transgenic animals from embryonic stem cells is both time-consuming and complex.
 Even if two transgenic species are successfully created, not all of their offspring will show the recombination.
 Thus, this requires extensive planning prior to performing an experiment.

 In addition, due to the random nature in the expression of the fluorescent proteins, scientists are unable to precisely control the labeling of neural circuitry, which may result in the poor identification of specific neurons.

 The use of brainbow in mammalian populations is also hampered by the incredible diversity of neurons of the central nervous system.
 The sheer density of neurons coupled with the presence of long tracts of axons make viewing larger regions of the CNS with high resolution difficult.
 Brainbow is most useful when examining single cell resolution against the background of a complex multicellular environment.
 However, due to the resolution limits of optical microscopy, conclusive identification of synaptic connections between neurons is not easily accomplished.
 This issue is somewhat avoided by the use of synaptic markers to supplement the use of optical microscopy in viewing synaptic connections.